This section gives information about medication that can stabilise the highs and lows of your mood. These are often known as mood stabilisers.

 The side effects of antipsychotics can be different depending on which type of antipsychotic you take.

-For information about the side effects of antipsychotics see our ‘Antipsychotics’ by clicking here.
+You can find more information about ‘Antipsychotics’ by clicking here.

 Stopping & other considerations